MvTechZone/mv-notification/README.md

 ## Installing

-The recommended way to install tpay-api is through [Composer](http://getcomposer.org).
+The recommended way to install codelets-mv/notification is through [Composer](http://getcomposer.org).

 ```bash